-Setting Suggested value Description Subscription Your subscription The subscription under which this new function app is created.
-Resource Group myResourceGroup Name for the new resource group in which to create your function app.
+Setting Suggested value Description Subscription Your subscription The subscription under which you'll create your new function app.
+Resource Group myResourceGroup Name for the new resource group in which you'll create your function app.
 Function App name Globally unique name Name that identifies your new function app.
 Valid characters are

 Setting Suggested value Description Storage account Globally unique name Create a storage account used by your function app.
-Storage account names must be between 3 and 24 characters in length and may contain numbers and lowercase letters only.
+Storage account names must be between 3 and 24 characters in length and can contain numbers and lowercase letters only.
 You can also use an existing account, which must meet the storage account requirements.
-Operating system Preferred operating system An operating system is pre-selected for you based on your runtime stack selection, but you can change the setting if necessary.
-Plan Consumption plan Hosting plan that defines how resources are allocated to your function app.
-In the default Consumption Plan, resources are added dynamically as required by your functions.
-In this serverless hosting, you only pay for the time your functions run.
+Operating system Windows An operating system is pre-selected for you based on your runtime stack selection, but you can change the setting if necessary.
+In-portal editing is only supported on Windows.
+Plan Consumption (Serverless) Hosting plan that defines how resources are allocated to your function app.
+In the default Consumption plan, resources are added dynamically as required by your functions.
+In this serverless hosting, you pay only for the time your functions run.
 When you run in an App Service plan, you must manage the scaling of your function app.

 Setting Suggested value Description Application Insights Default Creates an Application Insights resource of the same App name in the nearest supported region.
-By expanding this setting, you can change the New resource name or choose a different Location in an Azure geography where you want to store your data.
+By expanding this setting or selecting Create new, you can change the Application Insights name or select a different region in an Azure geography where you want to store your data.

 Select Go to resource to view your new function app.
 You can also select Pin to dashboard.
 Pinning makes it easier to return to this function app resource from your dashboard.

-Next, you create a function in the new function app.
+Your new function app is ready to use.
+Next, you'll create a function in the new function app.

 Create a timer triggered function

-timerand configure the new trigger with the settings as specified in the table below the image.
+Configure the new trigger with the settings as specified in the table below the image, and then select Create.

 Setting Suggested value Description Name Default Defines the name of your timer triggered function.
 Schedule 0 */1 * * * * A six field CRON expression that schedules your function to run every minute.

-Verify execution by viewing trace information written to the logs.
+Verify execution by viewing the information written to the logs.